 What is the Internal Revenue Code IRC Section 382?

 Under Section 382 of the IRC, a C corporation is required to have a limit to offset historic losses.
-As a summary, C corporations are those under US law that are taxed separately from its owners.
+As a summary, C corporations are those under US law that are taxed separately from their owners.
 A loss corporation is a firm that can use tax attributes such as net operating loss (NOL) to deduct their taxable income.
 For example, T Corporation is a successful company that wants to acquire 100% of the stocks of another company, Z Corporation.

 There are two main components of this section, which are limitation and ownership change.
 Ownership occurs when there is a shift in the owners or in the equity structure exceeding ownership rights of 50%.
-Stock includes the following: convertible preferred stock, certain convertible debt instruments, common stock, stock options/warrants.
+Stock includes the following: convertible preferred stock, certain convertible debt instruments, common stock, and stock options/warrants.

 Limitations of Section 382

 After the acquisition, the new company may deduct its losses in its taxable income subject to the Section 382 limitations.
 There is a formula used in calculating the base limitation amount (BLA).
 It is calculated as follows:

 BLA = Fair Market Value of the Stock of the Loss Corporation x Federal Long Term Tax Exempt Rate